What is routine maintenance?

 - It needs to have a due date

-- You need to have the ability to easily track if tasks are being finished on time
+- Managers must have the ability to easily track if tasks are being finished on time

 - Define balanced maintenance schedules

-- Use push notifications to quickly communicate task reassignments and task priority changes
+- Issues push notifications to quickly communicate task reassignments and priority changes

-- Have instant access to all active and finished maintenance tasks (all you need is internet access)
+- Provide instant access to all active and finished maintenance tasks (all it needs is internet access)

 - Optimize maintenance schedules using detailed maintenance logs and reports